 +Sound machine: Sleep Sheep On-the-Go.
 We like the “travel” version because it comes with a velcro piece that makes it easy to affix to your stroller, crib, rocker, etc. We put this on during every nap and bedtime.
 I’m sure she could sleep without it, but I think it serves as a cue that it’s bedtime.

 +Baby blanket: Little Giraffe.
-Babies don’t sleep with blankets for the first year of their lives, but I use this all the time while rocking her, snuggling with her, out and about, etc. It’s the softest, snuggliest, plushest blanket, and it holds up well in the wash.
+Babies don’t sleep with blankets for the first year of their lives, but I use this all the time while rocking her, snuggling with her, out and about, etc. It’s the softest, snuggliest, plushest blanket.

 +Sleepsack: Burts Bees.
 I’ve tried a few brands, and ran into issues with poorly made zippers and fabric quality.
 This one is affordable, but has a lovely soft cotton and a nice weight.
 I love the designs — mini owns it in the star print.

-+Crib sheets: Land of Nod.
++Crib sheets: Crate & Kids.
 Most of mini’s crib sheets are from here.
 They’re very well-made and come in the cutest prints.

 +Pajamas: Kissy Kissy.
 My absolute favorite brand for bedtime — such soft and luxurious cotton, and I find that the sizing generally runs true-to-size.
 I was so disappointed when I splurged on some monogrammed Beaufort Bonnet Company jammies (which are SUPER CUTE) only to find that they run itty bitty.
 Mini could only fit into hers for like two weeks!